 4. Students may not enroll for dissertation hours until they have successfully defended the Specialized Portfolio and dissertation prospectus.

 The Graduate College mandates continuous registration for one hour each semester if a student leaves the campus with all requirements for the degree done except the dissertation.
 This registration is not done automatically.
 This criterion does not include summer session unless graduating in August.

-2. Students must make satisfactory progress toward a degree by successfully completing all courses attempted each semester, and passing all exams within periods set forth in this handbook.
+2. Students must make satisfactory progress toward a degree by successfully completing all courses attempted each semester, and passing all exams within periods set forth.